Cottage Food Laws in New Hampshire

 Yes.
 New Hampshire permits online sales with delivery to consumers.

-Official source: NH DHHS — Homestead Food
+Official source: New Hampshire DHHS — Homestead Food Operations